reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 To evaluate this asset monitoring solution prior to full scale implementation, you will be connecting an IoT device (that includes temperature and humidity sensors) to IoT Hub.

+## Architecure Diagram

+![Lab 4 Architecture](media/LAB_AK_04-architecture.png)

 ## Lab Objectives

-In this lab, you will perform these exercises:
+In this lab, you will complete the following:

  - Exercise 1: Create an Azure IoT Hub Device ID using the Azure portal
  - Exercise 2: Create and Test a Simulated Device (C#)

-## Architecure Diagram

-![Lab 4 Architecture](media/LAB_AK_04-architecture.png)

 ## Exercise 1: Create an Azure IoT Hub Device ID using the Azure portal